 A party wishing to appeal the judgment of a trial court must normally file a Notice of Appeal within thirty (30) days after the trial court signs that judgment.
 Thus, a party wishing to appeal should engage an appellate attorney very quickly after the judgment is signed.
 The deadline to file a Notice of Appeal can usually be extended another sixty (60) days by filing one or more motions in the trial court prior to the expiration of the original thirty (30) day period for filing a Notice of Appeal.
 I often file such motions when handling an appeal for a client to gain more time to conduct a thorough analysis of all appellate issues.

 The Law Office of Paul R. Clevenger provides effective appellate court representation.
-If you feel that your case is appropriate for an appeal, or if you have a trial court judgment that is about to be appealed, call me today at 469-212-9764 or contact me online to schedule a no obligation consultation.
+If you feel that your case is appropriate for an appeal, or if you have a trial court judgment that is about to be appealed, call me today at 469-212-9764 or contact me online to schedule a consultation.
 My office is in northeast Dallas at 6510 Abrams Road, close to the White Rock Creek Greenbelt.